biomarkersParkinson/paradigma/docs/tutorials/_static/gait_analysis.md

 ## Load data
 Here, we start by loading a single contiguous time series (segment), for which we continue running steps 1-6.
 [Below](#multiple_segments_cell) we show how to run these steps for multiple raw data segments.

-We use the interally developed `TSDF` ([documentation](https://biomarkersparkinson.github.io/tsdf/)) to load and store data [[1](https://arxiv.org/abs/2211.11294)].
+We use the internally developed `TSDF` ([documentation](https://biomarkersparkinson.github.io/tsdf/)) to load and store data [[1](https://arxiv.org/abs/2211.11294)].
 Depending on the file extension of your time series data, examples of other Python functions for loading the data into memory include:
 - _.csv_: `pandas.read_csv()` ([documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html))
 - _.json_: `json.load()` ([documentation](https://docs.python.org/3/library/json.html#json.load))